bitnami/charts/bitnami/thanos/README.md

                                                          └──────────────┘
 ```

-> Note: Components marked with (*) are provided by subchart(s) (such as th [Bitnami Minio chart](https://github.com/bitnami/charts/tree/master/bitnami/minio)) or external charts (such as the [Bitnami Prometheus Operator chart](https://github.com/bitnami/charts/tree/master/bitnami/prometheus-operator))
+> Note: Components marked with (*) are provided by subchart(s) (such as the [Bitnami Minio chart](https://github.com/bitnami/charts/tree/master/bitnami/minio)) or external charts (such as the [Bitnami Prometheus Operator chart](https://github.com/bitnami/charts/tree/master/bitnami/prometheus-operator))

 Check the section [Integrate Thanos with Prometheus and Alertmanager](#integrate-thanos-with-prometheus-and-alertmanager) for detailed instructions to deploy this architecture.